Change Your Mind

 When our initial response is to oppose the way of God, and it often is, we need to change our minds and go.

-Jesus is calling on the chief priests and elders to change their minds.
+Jesus is calling on the chief priests and elders to do the same.
+To change their minds.
 He’s created some space for this to happen.
 And we know that at least one of them did change his mind.
-We are told in John’s gospel that Nicodemus stood up for Jesus, and at Jesus’ death, he arranged a proper burial for the body.
+We are told in John’s gospel that Nicodemus stood up for Jesus, and at Jesus’ death, he arranged a proper burial for his body.

 But most of the leaders refused to change their minds, and they left the temple to plot Jesus’ death.